Small Language Models are the Future of Agentic AI: Position Arguments

 \item \textbf{Edge deployment.} Advances in on-device inference systems such as ChatRTX~\cite{chatrtx2024} demonstrate local execution of SLMs on consumer-grade GPUs, showcasing real-time, offline agentic inference with lower latency and stronger data control.

-\item \textbf{Parameter utilization.} At the outset, LLMs appear to operate as monoliths involving a large amount of parameters representing swathes of compressed information in the production of their outputs.
-On a closer look, however, much of the signals passing through these systems is sparse, engaging only a fraction of their parameters for any single input \cite{song2024powerinfer,liu2023deja}.
+\item \textbf{Parameter and embedding space utilization.} At the outset, LLMs appear to operate as monoliths involving a large amount of parameters representing swathes of compressed information in the production of their outputs.
+On a closer look, however, many of the embeddings passing through these systems are very sparse, engaging only a fraction of their parameters for any single input \cite{song2024powerinfer,liu2023deja} and being effectively compressible \cite{belcak2024tiny,gu2025text}.
 That this behavior appears to be more subdued in SLMs \cite{song2024powerinfer,xue2024powerinfer} suggests that SLMs may be fundamentally more efficient by the virtue of having a smaller proportion of their parameters contribute to the inference cost without a tangible effect on the output. \end{itemize}

 \textbf{Modular system design.} The position outlined in \cite{miehling2025agentic} presents a thorough argument in favor of composite agentic systems.
 Here we note that the approach of leveraging several models of varying sizes aligns well with the real-world heterogeneity of agentic tasks and is already slowly being incorporated into major software development frameworks~\cite{google-a2a}.
 Furthermore, this newly discovered sense for modularity in the context of agents allows for the easy addition of new skills and the ability to adapt to changing requirements, and is consistent with the push for modularity in language model design \cite{fu2024amoeballm,cai2024flextron,kudugunta2023matformer}.